 Dr. Christian Nold is known for his large-scale participatory mapping projects that have been run in 16 countries and involved thousands of participants, with Bio Mapping and currency activism such as Bijlmer Euro.
 He is based at UCL and currently managing an EU funded project on participatory and DIY science.

 Daniela Boraschi is an information designer and academic and has worked for a world-leading publisher designing science books for young audiences.
-She has collaborated with Nold as designer on the Stockport Map and Brentford Biopsy and is today researching the history of evidence in cancer screening and teaches Media Studies at the University of Essex.
+She has collaborated with Nold as designer on the Stockport Map and Brentford Biopsy.
+Today she is today researching the history of evidence in cancer screening and teaches Media Studies at the University of Essex.